TeskaLabs/splang-docs/docs/expressions/control.md

 fold: <left|right>
 ```

-The `apply` expression is applied on each element in the `what` sequence with the argument `a` containing an aggregation of the reduce operation and argument 'b' containing the respective item value.
+The `apply` expression is applied on each element in the `what` sequence with the argument `a` containing an aggregation of the reduce operation and argument `b` containing the respective item value.

 The `initval` expression provides the initial value for the `a` argument.